 Travelling for a wedding overseas

 Whenever I shoot a wedding outside the UK I always arrive at least a day early just in case of travel delays.
-I bring as much backup equipment as I can feasibly manage within the limits of airline baggage allowances.
-Having a camera break down on a Caribbean beach and not having a spare is not an option...
+I bring as much backup equipment as I can within the limits of airline baggage allowances.
+When I’m on a Caribbean beach having a camera break down and being without a spare is not an option…

-Tropical locations present their own challenges in terms of heat, humidity, and light.
+Tropical locations (or even places just a bit further south, like France or Greece!) present their own challenges in terms of heat, humidity, and light.
 Having lived and worked in the Caribbean for seven years I am used to dealing with those on a daily basis.

 So if you feel like making your wedding especially unforgettable, let’s have an informal chat so that I can find out what you have in mind for your wedding, and how I can help you.